Case study: Ideas workshop with the NHS

 The workshop, titled ‘100 ideas in 30 minutes’, was delivered as a dynamic creative thinking session for attendees to explore how to improve collaboration within the NHS and with industry, ultimately generating impactful solutions for the future of healthcare.

-Gwyn Tudor, CEO of Teamworks Design and Communication, led the workshop whilst Mind Doodle’s own Tess Coughlan-Allen facilitated and mind mapped the ideas live as they were explored during the workshop.
+Gwyn Tudor, CEO of Teamworks Design and Communication, led the workshop whilst Mind Doodle’s own Tess Coughlan-Allen used Mind Doodle to mind map the ideas live as they were explored during the workshop.

 To begin the session, Gwyn and Tess prepared the first layer of key areas to accelerate the idea generation.
 These were: